dhocker/athomepowerlineserver/README.md

 mkvirtualenv -p python3 -r requirements.txt athomeserver
 ```

-Copy the file sample AtHomePowerlineServer.example.conf to
+Copy the file AtHomePowerlineServer.example.conf to
 AtHomePowerlineServer.conf.

 Edit the AtHomePowerlineServer.conf configuration file as needed.
-Generally you will need to edit the ComPort parameter if you are
+You will need to change the
-using an X10 type of controller.
-Also, change the
 location parameters (city, longitude, latitude) so sunrise/sunset can
 be accurately determined.